TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/4-and-action.rst

 .. tip::

-    Who already dealed with the model-view-controller-pattern will notice, that the controller has only a little amount of code.
+    Who already dealt with the model-view-controller-pattern will notice, that the controller has only a little amount of code.
 Extbase (and FLOW3) aim to the approach to have a slim controller.
 The controller is exclusively responsible for the control of the process flow.
-Additional logic (especially business or domain logic) needs to be seperated into classes in the subfolder :file:`Domain`.
+Additional logic (especially business or domain logic) needs to be separated into classes in the subfolder :file:`Domain`.

 .. tip::